Following two years of successfully providing a free platform to creative talents in the city, BG Futures are set to......

-At BGU, we recognise that students need to develop a range of attributes alongside their expertise in specific subject areas.
-Students are also encouraged to develop a global outlook, strong academic practice, and the skills, qualities and attitudes needed for success in their future work and life.
+At BGU, in addition to developing expertise in specific subject areas, students are also encouraged to develop a global outlook, strong academic practice, and the skills, qualities and attitudes needed for success in their future work and life.
 These are described as the BGU Graduate Attributes.

-The following pages detail what each Attribute develops along with all of the current opportunities the University provides for continual progression and development.
-We value the expertise that employers can offer to the Graduate Attributes project.
+The following pages detail what each Attribute develops in you along with all of the current opportunities the University provides for continual progression and development.

 For an overview of all six attributes, including suggested ways individuals can develop their skills in each area, click here.
 Or, if you are interested in a particular attribute, click below…